FACTBOX-Select Chinese cities unwind housing controls

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-BEIJING, July 22 A handful of Chinese cities are relaxing property controls to support a cooling house market and safeguard economic growth.
+BEIJING May 6 A handful of Chinese cities are relaxing property controls to support a cooling house market and shore up the world's second-largest economy, which is growing at its slowest pace in 18 months.

-The unwinding of property controls is a turning point in China's housing policy, which has been steadily tightened since 2009 to calm frothy home prices.
+The unwinding of property controls is a turning point in China's housing policy, which has been tightened since 2009 to calm a frothy property market.

-At least 10 regional governments, which earn a large chunk of their revenues by selling state land, have openly or quietly relaxed home purchase restrictions this year, according to data from CRIC, a unit of real estate services firm E-House China .

-But 36 out of the 46 governments have not budged, with higher downpayment levels and limits on the number of homes that residents can buy still in place for the fifth year to temper house prices, CRIC said.
+But after nearly five years of government efforts to restrain house prices by raising downpayment levels and limiting the number of homes that residents can buy, Chinese home prices are still at record highs.

 Below are the measures that have been taken to bolster the property market.